josemotta/IoT.Starter.Api/gpio-base/readme.md

 #### Lircd setup

-In order to install Lirc at RPI, run the command:
+In order to update and upgrade Raspbian and install Lirc at RPI, run the command:

 	  apt-get update \
 	  && apt-get upgrade -y \